thestalkers/policies/sites/com-github-docs-pt-site-policy-github-terms-github-terms-for-additional-products-and-features.md

-Termos do GitHub para Produtos e Recursos Adicionais - GitHub Docs
+GitHub Terms for Additional Products and Features - GitHub Docs

 [Skip to main content](#main-content)